 The net present value (NPV) approach was used to convert the estimated flow of ecosystem services into an estimate of the associated asset value.
-This required assumptions on the future flow of ecosystem services, the discount rate, and the economic lifespan of ecosystem assets.21 The assumptions are:
+This required assumptions on the future flow of ecosystem services, the discount rate, and the economic lifespan of ecosystem assets.
+26 The assumptions are:

-- 1. The future flow of income for each ecosystem services is assumed constant and equal to the flow observed most recently. - The discount rate equals 3 percent, unless the ecosystem asset is thought to become scarcer and there are limited substitution possibilities, in which case a discount rate of 2 percent is used. - 3.
+- 1. The future flow of income for each ecosystem services is assumed constant and equal to the flow observed most recently. - 2.
+The discount rate equals 3 percent, unless the ecosystem asset is thought to become scarcer and there are limited substitution possibilities, in which case a discount rate of 2 percent is used. - 3.
 The asset life is 100 years for all ecosystem assets.

-21 The value of amenity services was estimated the other way around.
+26 The value of amenity services was estimated the other way around.
 Here, our method produced asset values - a percentage of the current value of houses that was attributed to nearby nature areas - which were converted to the value of ecosystem service flows using the same NPV approach.

-8.2 Limitations
+8.2 Limitations and uses

-The results presented in this report should be handled with care.
+Economic valuation can provide useful estimates regarding the impact of specific changes on a given ecosystem (EU, 2015).
+It can contribute to estimating the value of natural capital, so that this value can be reflected in policy decisions, indicators and accounting systems.
+Ultimately, economic valuation can help protect biodiversity and ecosystems.
+The results presented in this report should, however, be handled with care.
 These are first experimental outcomes that should be improved and verified in the future.
-There are methodological limitations and ethical considerations, and there is the possibility of irresponsible use.
+There are methodological limitations and ethical considerations, and there is the possibility of misinterpretation.